 Odds is a heavy-hitter!
 He has been called “a consummate storyteller” by The New York Times for his shows at Lincoln Center.
 He has performed at the White House and has been a Featured Teller at the National Storytelling Festival.
 Museums, such as the Peabody-Essex Museum, The Art Institute of Chicago, the Museum of Fine Arts in Boston, the Sackler Museum at Harvard, and the Portland Art Museum have hired him to tell stories about works in their collections.
 His recordings and books have won Parents’ Choice, Indie, Golden Headset, Storytelling World, Pick of the Lists, Editors’ Choice and Dove awards.

 In keeping with the Story Preservation Learning Lab model already well in place for grade levels 4 - 12, SPI supplements the K-3 audio recordings with additional materials, including recommended teacher read-aloud books and engaging hands on story-making tools for kids.
-This is all designed to help young people connect what they are hearing to universal concepts, their own life experience, different cultures and customs, and other stories that they have heard or read.
+This is all designed to help young people connect what they are hearing to universal virtues and concepts, their own life experience, different cultures and customs, and other stories that they have heard or read.
 But most of all, it's designed to instill in kids a love of story, which translates in later years to a love of reading!!

 SPI also includes hyperlinks to related sites and in-class, standards-aligned projects developed by Story Preservation Initiative to further immerse students in, what is for many, a new and wonderful world of language.